 - 1. Set up or get the IP addresses of the protection relays. - 2.
 Set up the PC for a direct link or connect the PC or workstation to the network. - 3.
 Configure the IP addresses in the PCM600 project for each protection relay.
-The addresses are used for communication between protection relays and PCM600.
+The addresses are used for communication by the OPC interface of PCM600.